SIGCOMM21-5G/artifact/TCP-Single-Conn-Perf/README.md

 ## Generating Plots

-The scripts will generate figure 8.
+The scripts will generate Figure 8.

 ### Requirements
 Here are the software/package requirements.
 The version number in the bracket indicates the minimum version that our script has been tested on.